(This article may or may not contain affiliate links. What does that mean?)

 Our family trips are usually challenging.
 Kaleb’s favorite pastime is antagonizing Knox and Knox’s decreased threshold for pain/teasing/annoyance has hit rock bottom.
 Meaning, it doesn’t take much now to start the record player of his ceaseless, shrill, fingernails on the chalkboard, kind of whining.
 There is almost nothing I won’t do to prevent that in a two-hour car ride or a six-hour flight.
 I’ve had to get creative on how to distract them and also not lose them during family trips.
 Here are the travel hacks for kids I’ve accumulated over the years to make traveling with your kids more fun and less stressful.

 Dress them in NEON

 I used to shake my head in judgment when I’d see those parents who put cute little leashes on their kids.
-Cute as they try to make them, they still made me think the parents were carting their children around like dogs.
+Adorable as they try to make them, they still made me think the parents were carting their children around like dogs.
 That was before parenthood and the reality of two children in the phase of life that eludes reason who decide, at the same time, to run in separate directions.
 If this happens in a giant field free of hazards, then no problem.
 If this happens in a busy airport, a dark campground, or a small park lined by moving traffic, it can become a major problem.
 Dressing the boys in neon helps us spot them if they’re trying to get wiley.